-A couple of questions.
-But first, when would you say the kind of, the switch flicked in terms of mass adoption interest need?
+So if you haven't already, please follow or like on the platform you watch or listen to.
+Thanks so much.
+A couple of questions, but first, when would you say the kind of the switch flicked in terms of mass adoption interest need?
 Yeah.
-For Asian sustainability to be like front and center from a real estate perspective.
+For ESPN sustainability to be like front and center from a real estate perspective?

-Yeah.
-I suppose there's a couple things.
-In 2018, the IPCC, which is that into, into Governmental Panel for Climate Change released, I think it was the first assessment and it basically just highlighted how dire the situation was.
+Yeah, I suppose there's a couple things in 2018, the IPCC, which is that into into a governmental panel for climate change released, I think it was their first assessment, and it basically just highlighted how dire the situation was.
 I think that was quite a pivotal moment in time.
-Then we had, a lot of regulations starting to come out.
+Then we had a lot of regulations starting to come out.

 So, you know, at the time was the minimum energy efficiency standards.
-Those regulations actually started kicking in from like 2020.
-Now, 2023.
+Those regulations actually started kicking in from like 2020 now 2023.
 It was kind of, oh, okay, this is happening.
 And then I would say SFD off was a really big one.
-So the sustainable finance disclosures regulations in Europe, really, as much as I really don't like them, and as much as they were not built for private markets, let alone real estate, which is one of the challenges that we face, I'd say that they were really key and pushing this dialog forward and getting everyone to start thinking about it.
+So the sustainable finance disclosures regulations in Europe really as much as I really don't like them, and as much as they were not built for private markets, let alone real estate, which is one of the challenges that we face, I'd say that they were really key and pushing this dialog forward and getting everyone to start thinking about it.